Skip to content

 Mesh Tools

-MeshOS includes utilities you’d normally need a computer for:
+MeshOS includes utilities you’d normally need a computer for.

-Repeater Scanner - Finds repeaters in range and lets you whitelist which ones to use.
+Repeater Scanner.
+Finds repeaters in range and lets you whitelist which ones to use.
 Prevents your contacts list from filling up with every repeater the radio hears.

-Last Heard List - Shows recent stations with signal strength, distance, and approximate location.
+Last Heard list.
+Shows recent stations with signal strength, distance, and approximate location.
 Quick way to see who’s active nearby.

 MeshOS last heard list

-Mesh Signal Meter - Like cell signal bars, but for mesh coverage.
+Mesh Signal Meter.
+Like cell signal bars, but for mesh coverage.
 Shows when you last heard a repeater and which one.

-Noise Floor Monitor - Live graph of RF background noise.
+Noise Floor Monitor.
+Live graph of RF background noise.
 Useful for diagnosing why messages aren’t getting through.

 MeshOS noise floor monitor

-Repeater Admin - If you run your own repeater and have the credentials, you can sync its clock, check stats, and trigger adverts directly from the T-Deck.
+Repeater Admin.
+If you run your own repeater and have the credentials, you can sync its clock, check stats, and trigger adverts directly from the T-Deck.
 No laptop required.

 GPS and Mapping

 You can see other nodes and repeaters on the map if they’ve shared their coordinates.
 Pan and zoom with the trackball or touchscreen.
-The UK view includes a detailed outline showing active nodes in real time.
+The UK view has a detailed outline showing active nodes in real time.

 MeshOS GPS map